Suits Me® Simplified: Banking 101

 Young man in cafe using his mobile phone to check his checking account balance

 There are several different types of bank accounts, from a child’s first savings account to complicated corporate accounts.
-Still, the accounts that are used more than others are checking accounts and current accounts.
+However, people primarily use checking accounts and current accounts.
 These accounts are almost identical in nature, but there are some subtle differences that you can discover below.

 What is a Checking Account?